Business and Economics

-Carol Cirka is Professor Emeritus of Business and Economics where she has been a member of the faculty since 2000.
-Since 2018, Cirka has shifted her focus to projects outside of teaching and research on an everyday basis.
-She currently serves as a member of the Advisory Council of the U-Imagine Center for Integrative and Entrepreneurial Studies, the cornerstone of Ursinus’ initiative to foster an entrepreneurial mindset in every student regardless of major or career interest.
-Cirka founded the U-Imagine Center with two other Ursinus faculty members and served as a Faculty Director from 2013 through 2018.
+Carol Cirka, Professor Emeritus of Business and Economics, retired in 2021.
+She served as a member of the Advisory Council of the U-Imagine Center for Integrative and Entrepreneurial Studies, the cornerstone of Ursinus’ initiative to foster an entrepreneurial mindset in every student regardless of major or career interest.
+Carol founded the U-Imagine Center with two other Ursinus faculty members and served as a Faculty Director from 2013 through 2018.

-Cirka currently is the Executive Director of the Abele Family Foundation, founded by Will Abele ’61, a member of the Board of Trustees, and his wife Joan.
-The Abele Scholars Program, launched in 2018 with a major grant from the Abele Foundation, provides financial and programmatic support for high-achieving Ursinus students who have significant financial need.
+Carol also served as Executive Director of the Abele Family Foundation from 2017 to 2020.
+Founded by Will Abele ’61, a member of the Board of Trustees, and his wife Joan, the Abele Family Foundation launched the Abele Scholars Program in 2018 with a major gift to Ursinus College that provides financial and programmatic support for high-achieving Ursinus students who have significant financial need.

 - PhD in Business Administration, focus in Human Resource Management and Organizational Strategy

-- MBA – University of Pittsburgh Katz Graduate School of Business
+- University of Pittsburgh Katz Graduate School of Business BA American Studies

 - Entrepreneurship education

 - Disability and discrimination

 Ishqaidef, G., & Cirka, C.C.
 Under the radar: Discrimination in the temporary staffing industry.
 Working paper to be submitted to Employee Responsibilities and Rights Journal.
 Corrigall, E., & Cirka, C.C.
 (2014).